 Anthem Blue Cross Short Term Health Insurance – Ohio Temporary Coverage

-Anthem BCBS short term health insurance in Ohio is a popular low-cost option if you need immediate medical coverage for up to one year.
+Important Notice: New enrollment applications for Anthem Enhanced Choice Plans were no longer accepted after July 25, 2024.
+Anthem BCBS short term health insurance in Ohio were a popular low-cost option if you needed immediate medical coverage for up to one year.
 364 days of benefits are offered with an option to re-apply for additional 364-day periods.
-This affordable budget plan can provide needed benefits between Open Enrollments, and give you or your family the needed stopgap policy until a permanent solution is found.
-Plans that cost less than $3 per day are available.
-Anthem Enhanced Choice is ideal for persons that prefer a non-Obamacare option, don't qualify for federal subsidies, or prefer a national provider network for doctors, specialists, and hospitals.
+This affordable budget plan provided needed benefits between Open Enrollments, and gave you or your family the needed stopgap policy until a permanent solution was found.
+Plans that cost less than $3 per day were available.
+Anthem Enhanced Choice was ideal for persons that preferred a non-Obamacare option, did not qualify for federal subsidies, or prefer a national provider network for doctors, specialists, and hospitals.
+The remainder of this post contains the original content about the plan.
 If you are without coverage, have a waiting period before new employer-provided benefits begin, or you prefer a non-Marketplace plan that is not federally-subsidized, a short-term policy should be considered.
 It is important to understand that pre-existing conditions may not be covered, and maternity benefits are not included.
-Also, upon termination of this type of policy, a "Special Enrollment Period" (SEP) is not offered, since a 2023 qualified life event is not created.
-Each policy is medically-underwritten and issued through the most trusted carrier in the Buckeye State.
-It only takes a few minutes to calculate prices and easily apply for same-day coverage.
-You can purchase a temporary policy from our website at any time (24/7). ...
+Also, upon termination of this type of policy, a "Special Enrollment Period" (SEP) is not offered, since a 2025 qualified life event is not created.
+Each policy is medically-underwritten and issued through the most...

 What Do You Do With My Personal Information?